“Write what should not be forgotten.”

 ABOUT LINDA

 Linda Schifino lives and writes in her hometown of Pittsburgh.
 As the keeper of family memories, her work is often rooted in themes of family and place.
-When not writing, Linda enjoys reading, spending time with her granddaughter, and walking with her dog, Lizzie.
+When not writing, Linda enjoys reading, spending time with her granddaughter, and walking with her dog, Rosie.
 Linda’s memoir, Neighborhood Girl, published by Sunbury Press, Fall, 2023.

 Poignant and open-hearted, Neighborhood Girl is an absorbing story that explores timeless human themes of family, place, and loss.
 The narrative begins in an Italian American enclave of Pittsburgh in the 1950s, a loving and close-knit community.
 Now, Schifino’s beloved neighborhood is gone, and family members and neighbors are long dead.
 The author invites the reader along as she sifts through fragile memories like an archeologist in an effort to preserve a family legacy.
 An affable and sincere narrator, Schifino’s memoir is at once heartbreaking, humorous, and engaging.